nix2twix/bf-analyzer/README.md

 The application will become available at http://localhost:8501.
 You can check the extra/userGuide if you need more information.
-Also extra/examples you can find some test SEM-images, more are available [here](https://disk.yandex.ru/d/sp1UwEoEBgbyCw).
+Also in extra/examples you can find some test SEM-images, more are available [here](https://disk.yandex.ru/d/sp1UwEoEBgbyCw).

 ## Citation